webforj/webforj-documentation/docs/components/dialog.md

 ## Closing the Dialog

-The dialog supports multiple cancellation methods for closure of the component: hitting the `ESC` key, clicking outside of the dialog, or using the `hide()` method.
+The `Dialog` supports multiple cancellation methods for closure of the component: hitting the `ESC` key, clicking outside of the `Dialog`, or using the `hide()` method.
 The first two properties are customizable via their respective methods:
 `setCancelOnEscKey()` and `setCancelOnOutsideClick()`.
-The `hide()` method allows for the dialog to be closed programmatically, such as by clicking a button on the dialog, for example after saving data.
-A method to quickly enable or disable users' ability to close the dialog, `setClosable()` will prevent or allow both escape and click closure of the dialog.
+The `hide()` method allows for the `Dialog` to be closed programmatically, such as by clicking a button on the `Dialog` after saving data.
+A method to quickly enable or disable users' ability to close the `Dialog`, `setClosable()` will prevent or allow both escape and click closure of the `Dialog`.

 <ComponentDemo
 path='https://hot.bbx.kitchen/webapp/controlsamples?class=componentdemos.dialogdemos.DialogClose'